 I preface my post with these facts because I was trying to get my iMovie to work correctly, and it wouldn’t, but it may have been due to the fact that I clicked something I wasn’t supposed to while watching a hunk in blue tights.

 But, here’s the problem.
 People aren’t really *walking* like this any more, as defined by clinical determinants of gait.
 These determinants are how biomechanists calculate forces and measure joint changes.
+Many people’s center of mass while walking looks similar to they way their center of mass moves while running; that is, up and down.

 Katy (watching Superman): That guy playing Clark Kent as a kid is limping.